 Concordia has a commitment to sending thoughtful and engaged students into the world with a liberal arts background, and one way that commitment is honored is through PEAK opportunities.
 PEAK is designed to build on what students learn in the classroom by providing them with real-world experiences to better prepare them for life after graduation.

 So, what is PEAK?

 PEAK stands for Pivotal Experience in Applied Knowledge.
 These opportunities challenge students to apply theory learned in the classroom to real-world applications.
-PEAK experiences include making a documentary, Habitat for Humanity trips, service-learning projects, scientific research and much more.
-All Concordia students will graduate with at least two PEAK experiences in the form of internships, special courses, global learning opportunities, or service projects.
+PEAKs include making a documentary, Habitat for Humanity trips, service-learning projects, scientific research, and much more.
+All Concordia students will graduate with at least two PEAKs in the form of internships, special courses, global learning opportunities, or service projects.

 “We think that it’s going to make Concordia unique,” says communication studies professor Dr. Don Rice, “so if we really believe in the liberal arts, then we believe that those are transferrable skills.”

-Many Concordia students take advantage of the fall and spring breakaway periods to engage in a PEAK experience.
+Many Concordia students take advantage of the fall and spring breakaway periods to engage in a PEAK.
 This weeklong designation gives students the opportunity to take a break from the classroom and interact with their fellow students and the world around them.

 “I don’t think anyone wants it to just look like on-the-job training,” Rice says.
 “I think it’s far beyond that.”